jjmchew/jjmchew.github.io/misc.md

   - use if `?` is generally a true/false
 - be careful with `sort` - it's non-destructive.
 To view outcome of running `sort`, need to assign it to a new var to inspect that var

+## Assessment notes
+- make sure to read the question and *answer the question* first.
+Explanations are only necessary to explain the answer for the question asked

 ##### Regex